nitzel/homework-ltu/computer-communications/tests/cn_test4.md

 1. [x] the routers both in datagram networks and virtual circuit networks use forwarding tables
 2. [ ] **false** ICMP is a protocol at the transport layer
   - it works at network layer, with IP
-3. [x] **false** Host joins multicast group, it must change its IP addr to the one of the multicast
+3. [ ] **false** Host joins multicast group, it must change its IP addr to the one of the multicast
 4. [ ] **false** IPv6 uses 64 bit addresses
   - its 128 bits
-5. [x] With the help of ICMP one can determine a minimum size MTU
+5. [x] **true** With the help of ICMP one can determine a minimum size MTU
-  - **true**, its called Path MTU Algorithm or something like that.
+  - its called Path MTU Algorithm or something like that.
 6. [x] **true** link-state routing protocol OSPF implements Dijkstra routing algorithm
 7. [x] **true** RIP based on Bellman Ford algorithm may create loops in the topology
   - maybe, we dont know.
 Packets age with each hop